+Column Description

-Column Description State The state of the SQL Server support service.
+State The state of the SQL Server support service.
 The possible values are: Stopped, Paused, Running, Not Installed, Not Configured, and Configured.

+The SQL Server service name.

-Service The SQL Server services monitored by Foglight for SQL Server are as follows: SQL Server Agent DTC: This is only supported for SQL Servers running on Windows plaftorm.
-Full Text Search OLAP Services SQL Server Mail Integration Service Report Services Browser Services Writer Services ADH Service
+The support services monitored by Foglight for SQL Server are as follows:

+SQL Server Agent

+DTC: This is only supported for SQL Servers running on Windows plaftorm.

+Full Text Search

+Service OLAP Services

+Service SQL Server Mail

+Integration Service

+Report Service

+Browser Services

+Writer Services

+ADH Service